 economic$

 Preface

-Journalists with little insight into economics write on economic issues, spreading confusion.
-High school economics courses define a few terms providing little insight.
-College principles courses tend to be vast empty surveys.
+Journalists with little insight in economics write on economic issues spreading confusion.
+College principles courses tend to be vast surveys.
 As a result, economics seems either obscure or obvious.
-This introduction to economics is meant to get you on the right foot toward understanding the depth and focus of economics.
+This introduction to economics is meant to start you on the right foot toward understanding the depth and focus of economics.

-The foundation of human society is the production and consumption of goods and services that sustain life and make it worth living.
-The major theme of economics is that markets efficiently provide these goods and services.
-During the past century living standards rose remarkably worldwide due to increased specialization and trade worldwide.
+The foundation of human life is production and consumption of goods and services that make it possible.
+The major theme of economics is that markets provide these goods and services.
+During the past century living standards rose remarkably worldwide due to increasing specialization and trade.

-The role of government is to provide the legal structure for property rights, produce some products where markets fail, pass laws to influence markets, and redistribute income.
-Political groups try to alter market outcomes in their favor by supporting politicians to pass laws and policies favorable to the group.
-Support comes in the form of money and votes.
+The role of government is to provide the legal structure for property rights, produce public goods when markets fail, and redistribute income.
+Political groups try to alter market outcomes in their favor supporting politicians who pass laws favorable to the group.
+The support is in the form of money and votes.
 Lobby groups try to short circuit market outcomes with government policy favoring their members.

 There is plenty of room for disagreement over the role of government in economics.
-Regardless, grasping the scope of what the government can do is important for sound economic thinking.
+Grasping the scope of what the government can do is important for sound economic thinking.

+economic$